 Policy Management system also makes it really flexible for Product configuration and maintenance with In-force business Configurator (IFBC) available within the package.

 Policy management provides a wide range of business processes to be executed within like:

 FS-PM itself comprises of many components integrated within for better control and performance on policy products which also encompasses check and derivation rules, Business rule validations and important

 - Object Administration

-SAP Policy Management system is build upon the Policy Based technology (PBT) framework which enables a very swift and efficient development environment for FS-PM components and most of the solutions within FS-PM.
+SAP Policy Management system is built upon the Policy-Based technology (PBT) framework which enables a very swift and efficient development environment for FS-PM components and most of the solutions within FS-PM.
 The PBT framework has four layered client-server architecture completely based on SAP technology.
-It offers a workplace with own design environment, generator and template classes and has a flexible process control.
+It offers a workplace with its own design environment, generator, and template classes and has a flexible process control.

 The Different Layers within PBT workplace are: